gfacciol/IS18/README.md

 ### Technical info

 * The MyBinder image is build using Docker
-* The notebook dependences are in resources.txt
+* The notebook dependences are in requirements.txt
 * This notebook works only with notebook==5.4.1.
 With newer versions the potree visualization fails to load